JJ/nova-mlops/README.md

 The course is organized as a bootcamp, with different sessions over which a project, and eventually a coauthored preprint, will be developed.
+Students can use [this repository template](https://github.com/JJ/nova-mlops-template) to kick-start their projects with spell-checking workflows.

 Session objectives and material are like this:

 1. [First session](sessions/01.md), meet and greet, organization and setup.